-GP: No, we stayed longer than a week.
-Let's see, Clint, we may have stayed a month there.
+GP: Let's see, Clint, we may have stayed a month there.
 But then we went to my daughter, Melissa's.
 Her house is smaller, but she wanted us to come too.
 I wanted to give my son and his wife - you don't dare want to overdo your welcome [laughter].

 ER: Yes.
-Get a little privacy.
+Give everybody a little break.

 GP: Yes.
 They were good.
-So, we stayed with family though until we bought the house.
+So, we stayed with family though till we bought the house.
 The day we bought the house on March 7th, we had gone and had them deliver a mattress.

-CP: Mattress to the house.
+CP: May 7th.

 GP: May 7th, yes, we closed that day.
-We had bought a mattress.
-We were going to try to keep our king-sized bed from my bedroom.
+We had bought a mattress for our - We were going to try to keep our king-sized bed from my bedroom.
 It was still over at my son's, but we knew we were going to have to buy a mattress for it.
 I didn't want to do that right then.
 So, we bought a mattress for the other bedroom and put it on the floor.
 That night, the first night, we slept on that mattress and threw a sheet on it and put a coffee pot in the kitchen, and we were trucking again [laughter].

 ER: Yes [laughter].
-Your home was declared a total loss, and then you're looking for another house.
+How was that process like to - your home was declared a total loss, and then you're looking for another house.
 What was that process like?
 What went well?
 What were some of the challenges?